-2019 Premium Anji Bai Cha Green Tea - True Origin
+High Mountain Top Grade Anji Bai Cha Green Tea 安吉白茶

-This tea has a mild vegetal flavor, a hint of roasted nuts, creamy and sweet refreshing aftertaste.
-This tea is very forgiving, easy to brew, can withstand a hot brewing temperature with little bitterness.Steeping Guide
+This tea has a mild vegetal flavor, a hint of roasted nuts, with a creamy texture and a sweet refreshing aftertaste.
+This tea is very forgiving, easy to brew, can withstand higher brewing temperatures with little bitterness.Steeping Guide